apache/calcite/slt/README.md

 -h
 Show this help message and exit
 Default: false
+-i
+Install the SLT tests if the directory does not exist
+Default: false
 -n
 Do not execute, just parse the test files
 Default: false